 About the Authors

-Stephanie L. Pinder-Amaker and Lauren P. Wadsworth are psychologists, co-owners of Twin Star Diversity Trainers, and coauthors of Did That Just Happen?, a forthcoming book on cultural humility in the workplace from Beacon Press.
+Dr. Stephanie Pinder-Amaker and Dr. Lauren Wadsworth are psychologists, co-owners of Twin Star Diversity Trainers, and coauthors of Did That Just Happen?!, a forthcoming book on cultural humility in the workplace from Beacon Press.